Microbiology, safety, techniques, yoghurts. School Science Lessons

 Leave to cool, and label as "heated yoghurt".

-Live yoghurt contains the lactic acid bacteria, lactobacilli, Lactobacillus bulgaricus and Streptococcus thermophilus.
+Live yoghurt contains the lactic acid bacteria, lactobacilli, (Lactobacillus bulgaricus) and (Streptococcus thermophilus).

 Prepare two glucose nutrient agar plates.